 The School's core master's program enrolls approximately 120 students, while a new summer-only Journalism Minor serves another 300 undergraduates.
 Its Investigative Reporting Program routinely produces award-winning reports for national media outlets, and its UC Berkeley Advanced Media Institute (BAMI) offers certification courses in specialized training for mid-career professionals.
-In 2018, the School will launch a new commercial audio storytelling center.

 It Begins With Reporting